njgordon/robot_barista_coffee_making/README.md

-# Manipulation and perception for Robot Barista FYP
+# Manipulation and perception for a Robot Barista
-# Monash University - Nathan Gordon
+# Monash University Electrical and Copmuter System Engineering - Nathan Gordon

 To launch Rviz and Gazebo (NB: no GUI for Gazebo): `roslaunch manipulation manipulation_gazebo.launch` To launch Rviz whenusing actual Fetch robot: `roslaunch manipulation manipulation.launch`